Ruhr: Public transport

 With the exception of public transport companies serving Hamm and Kreis Unna, all such companies in the Ruhr region are run under the umbrella of the Verkehrsverbund Rhein-Ruhr, which provides a uniform ticket system valid for the entire area.
-The Ruhr region is well-integrated into the national rail system, the Deutsche Bahn, for both passenger and goods services, each city in the region has at least one or more train stations.
+The Ruhr region is well-integrated into the national rail system, the Deutsche Bahn, for both passenger and goods services, each city in the region has at least one train station.
 The bigger central stations have hourly direct connections to the bigger European cities as Amsterdam, Brussels, Paris, Vienna or Zürich.

 The Ruhr area also contains the longest tram system in the world, with tram and Stadtbahn services from Witten to Krefeld as well as the Rhine-Ruhr S-Bahn network.

 Originally the system was even bigger, it was possible to travel from Unna to Bad Honnef without using railway or bus services.

 Road transport

 The Ruhr has one of the densest motorway networks in all of Europe, with dozens of Autobahns and similar Schnellstraßen (expressways) crossing the region.
 The Autobahn network is built in a grid network, with four east–west (A2, A40, A42, A44) and seven north–south (A1, A3, A43, A45, A52, A57, A59) routes.
 The A1, A2 and A3 are mostly used by through traffic, while the other autobahns have a more regional function.

 Both the A44 and the A52 have several missing links, in various stages of planning.
 Some missing sections are currently in construction or planned to be constructed in the near future.

 Additional expressways serve as bypasses and local routes, especially around Dortmund and Bochum.
 Due to the density of the autobahns and expressways, Bundesstraßen are less important for intercity traffic.
 The first Autobahns in the Ruhr opened during the mid-1930s.
 Due to the density of the network, and the number of alternative routes, traffic volumes are generally lower than other major metropolitan areas in Europe.
 Traffic congestion is an everyday occurrence, but far less so than in the Randstad in the Netherlands, another polycentric urban area.
 Most important Autobahns have six lanes, but there are no eight-lane Autobahns in the Ruhr.